 The feedback form script (computer program) requires a technology called PHP to be installed on your website's web server.
 See the article What is PHP? for a plain English explanation of what "PHP" means.
 You don't really need to read it if you're feeling lazy, but it'll help you understand things a bit better if you do.

 For those using a paid web host that lets you run scripts, it's likely that you will already have PHP available for your site's use.
-The PHP needs to be at least version 4.2.
-(Before you ask, PHP 5 or any bigger number is fine too.)

 As you will have noticed when you tried the demo feedback form, you will be creating the following components:

 The form, by itself, doesn't do anything.
 Your visitors can click the "Send Feedback" button till they are blue in the face, and nothing will be sent.
 The real job of sending the email is done by the next component.